Why do parents need a will?

 - your children's guardianship may be decided by a local authority or court

-- your step-children won't inherit anything.
+- any step-children or foster children won't inherit anything.

 Writing the best will for your children